Daly Waters is 274km south of Katherine near the junction of the Stuart and Carpentaria Highways.

 Despite the tiny population of the settlement, the Daly Waters’ Pub is one of the Territory’s most famous watering holes.
 One of the oldest buildings in the Northern Territory, built in 1930, the pub is a quirky place clad in corrugated iron and crammed with decades of memorabilia.
-The Daly Waters' Pub offers accommodation ranging from safari tents to cabins.
+The pub offers accommodation ranging from safari tents to cabins.
 The annual Daly Waters rodeo is an institution not to be missed.

 Daly Waters also has a rich and interesting aviation history, being the centre for the London to Sydney air race of 1926, a World War II air force base and a refuelling stop for Qantas.
 The Daly Waters hangar exhibits interesting facts, photographs and equipment from the area’s former aviation glory days.